-I held a Field Tour and orientation on 10/31/21 for 2 hours.
+I held the first Field Tour and orientation on 10/31/21 for 2 hours.
 5 members of the MI Flower Growers Coop were in attendance.
 I shared with them the narrative of the SARE grant, as well as methods for production, marketing plans, and a list of sources for native plugs and seeds.
 We walked the trial plot and discussed the landscape fabric technique for weed suppression and observed the young plugs.
 There was not much to see since the plants were mostly dormant, but we had a good conversation around siting the plants for their preferred soil conditions, i.e. wet/lowland and dry/upland.
 I had little to share in the way of findings since I won't see any harvest really until 2022.
 I anticipate the 2022 field days to be more formal.

 I developed with the graphic designer a postcard-sized fact sheet about the project with a QR code link to a new page on our farm's website about the trial.
 It also linked to a survey for florists to submit feedback on individual varieties.
 I distributed 50 postcards between May and Sep 2022.NCFP-6-NO writing (1) NCFP-6-writing (1)